 - cultural skills – they can serve as ‘cultural consultants’ or ‘cultural interpreters’.
 ‘Cultural interpreters’ who use their knowledge to assist refugees to better understand cultural differences and practices.

 - an understanding of the demands and requirements of resettlement based on their own experience.

 - links with social and business networks and religious and cultural institutions.

 Importantly, engaging refugee communities in the provision of social support is one way of ensuring refugee involvement in the planning and development of services.
 Resettlement countries have sought to build the capacity of refugee communities to provide support by:

-- offering training and professional development programs to members of refugee communities working in social support roles in either a paid or voluntary capacity.
-These can range from highly formalised, accredited programs through to relatively informal peer training;
+- offering training and professional development programmes to members of refugee communities working in social support roles in either a paid or voluntary capacity.
+These can range from highly formalised, accredited programmes through to relatively informal peer training.

 - providing funding and technical support to facilitate the development of support services and associations for refugees.